-I love helping people and solving complex problems, but it’s frustrating to see issues that is beyond the scope of a programmer to fix.
-If you have no engineering background, then you may think you have a tech problem: a website, an app or a machine learning server seems what you need.
-But it’s not.
-In my opinion, these are your 7 real fundamental problems:
+I enjoy assisting people and solving complex problems, but it can be disheartening to see issues beyond the realm of a programmer’s ability to resolve them.
+If you don’t have a background in engineering, you might think you have a tech problem: a website, an app, or a machine learning server appear to be the solution.
+However, this is not the case.
+These, in my opinion, are your seven most serious issues:

 You’re not delivering on your promises - What is the product’s goal?
 What exactly is the issue you’re attempting to resolve?
 Do you have a good understanding of what your customers require?
 How does the product stand out in the market?
 Do you have command over the delivery process?
 If not, it may be a waste of time and money to construct something that no one cares about.